 When installing your ceiling fan, you may come across red wire along with black, white, and copper wires.
-Don’t worry; there isn’t something wrong with your wiring—it’s there for a reason!
+What is this red wire for?

 What does a red wire mean?

 Usually, red wires are used as secondary hot wires.
 It means that they are live wires or conductors, so it’s important to mark them clearly to avoid any accidents by electrocution.
 In addition, red wires are often used when installing larger appliances such as dryers, stoves, and ceiling fans.